kycdao/kycdao.github.io/README.md

 kycNFTs are the core building blocks of the broader kycDAO trust infrastructure.
 The multi-chain framework combines web3 primitives while maintaining support for the globally evolving regulatory compliance requirements.
 The soulbound NFTs minted by verified kycDAO members are composable proofs to build a trusted ecosystem.

-kycDAO’s partner company (Very Labs, Inc) takes the liability for identity verifications on the verified wallet holders.
-The company maintains robust Know Your Customer and anti-money laundering practices to meet regulatory requirements using in-house and partner-maintained tooling.

-> By managing liability, kycDAO framework offers a unique web3 infrastructure component, a composable proof of pseudo-anonymous compliance.
+> By the issuers of the framework managing liability, kycDAO offers a unique web3 infrastructure component, a composable proof of pseudo-anonymous compliance.
 >

 kycDAO takes privacy seriously, and no PII (Personal Identifiable Information) is ever published on chain, and access to PII will always require consent.

 *One-off verifications do not meet compliance requirements, rendering them equal to centralized proof-of-human verifications.
-Web3 has already developed efficient services such as [zorro.xyz](http://zorro.xyz) and [brightID](https://www.notion.so/2nd-class-60ef5d4eee6d46a0a653d0cd176850b1) and more available in support by [Gitcoin Passport](https://www.notion.so/DeFi-277b37d711674b54b4540a21ef018e13).*
+Web3 has already developed efficient Proof-of-Himan [Sybil resistant] services collected under [Gitcoin Passport](https://www.notion.so/DeFi-277b37d711674b54b4540a21ef018e13).*